 - Towel—if you’re concerned about the mess from cornstarch

-2. Find a spot in your home (or even outdoors) that’s comfy for your dog.
+2. Find a spot in your home (or even outside) that’s comfy for your dog.

 3. Sprinkle cornstarch onto your dog’s mat.

-I poured a little cornstarch into a Dixie® cup and used my fingers to sprinkle a liberal amount onto Chloe’s mat.
+I poured a little cornstarch into a Dixie® cup and used my fingers to sprinkle a generous amount on my dog’s mat.

 4. Hold the mat at the base (near the skin) with your fingers.